 Depart the Kii Peninsula, travelling on the coastal rail line to Kyoto, known for its temples, gardens, palaces and historic wooden houses and Geisha districts.
-Overnight at a central western-style hotel in the city, with a farewell dinner at a local restaurant.
+Overnight at a western-style city hotel, with a farewell dinner at a local restaurant.

 Day 9: Departure from Kyoto.

 Depart Kyoto after breakfast.